 4.0 Quality Assurance and Long-Term Performance

-Construction Quality Control (CQC): A systematic check must be performed and documented for subgrade smoothness, seam overlap width, supplemental bentonite application rate, and anchorage integrity.
-Photographic documentation of critical stages is recommended.
+Construction Quality Control (CQC): systematic inspections must be conducted and documented to verify subgrade smoothness, seam overlap width, additional bentonite application amount, and anchorage integrity.
+Photographic documentation of critical stages is highly recommended.

-Long-Term Performance Monitoring: Once fully hydrated, the GCL system delivers long-term stability.
-Maintenance focuses on preserving the protective cover soil to prevent erosion and monitoring water levels.
-The liner's self-healing capability effectively addresses minor stresses and settlements over time.
+Long-Term Performance Monitoring: Once fully hydrated, the GCL system ensures long-term stability.
+Maintenance effors should focuses on preserving the protective cover soil against erosion and monitoring water levels.
+The inherent self-healing capability of the liner accommodates minor stresses and differential settlements over it service life.

 5.0 Conclusion